Written by Aaron French in Prague, CR,

-She’s peculiar, ol’ Claire.
-Envied by both women and men, desired by all, she provokes knee buckling, hate, arousal, stammering, shortness of breath, the stuff of legend, a swarm of emotions.
+She’s peculiar.
+Envied by both women and men.
+Desired by all.
+Claire provokes knee buckling, hate, arousal, stammering, shortness of breath; the stuff of legend, a swarm of emotions.
 Always seems she’s driving that immaculate chunk of rust into the sunset, always in possession of westward dreams.

 Nothing magnified.
 Quite the contrary.
-The world I knew disintegrated and sort of rearranged itself.
-Myriad beams of light beheld visions near and far, and there it was, the eye of god, revealing the same things reflected in the eye of a whale, in reflections of breathing water, in rising suns, in clouds, and in the songs and swarms of birds.
+The world I knew disintegrated and then rearranged itself.
+Myriad beams of light beheld visions near and far and there it was, the eye of god, revealing the same things reflected in the eye of a whale and in the reflections of breathing water and rising suns and in the songs and swarms of birds.

-All that is fused for one precious moment, a flash on a precipice, a glance at the invisible glue holding the world together.
+All time fused into one precious moment.
+A flash on a precipice.
+A glance at the invisible glue holding all that is together.

 I lowered the periscope and there was Claire; coy, smoking, an apparition.
-Raised her chin, top tooth pulled slight against her low lip.
-She drank me in with knowing eyes, angled her head.
-My heart raced; not for her, but for disarray.
-My knees buckled; not for her, but for the periscope’s revelation.
+She raised her chin and pulled her top teeth slight against her lower lip.
+My heart raced.
+Not for her, but for disarray.
+My knees buckled.
+Not for her, but for the periscope’s revelation.

-Claire drove off, swept up dust, stole my innocence, she gutted me.
+Claire drove off.
+Swept up dust.
+Stole my innocence.
+She gutted me.
 Took with her that divine spine.
 She’ll not come this way again.
 Never.
 Claire’s a gypsy.
-She blows with the wind.
+She blows around in whirls like the wind.
 She’ll take that engraved enigma and show men and women things that’ll make them famous, things that’ll make them cry with joy, things that’ll make them hang themselves.
-I’m uncertain whether that unfathomable stick is the sort of encounter I’d wish upon my friends or enemies or if someone altogher ought to burn it.
+I’m uncertain whether that unfathomable stick is the sort of encounter I’d wish upon my friends or enemies or if someone ought to altogether burn it.

-Claire is misunderstood by all.
-She’s an outlaw, a high-heeled gunslinger.
-Claire, soaring so high, sphinxlike to those without a periscope.
+The periscope is Claire’s.
+She’s misunderstood by all.
+She’s an outlaw, a high-heeled gunslinger, sphinx-like to those without a periscope.